A Grocery List for Mental Health

 Shiitake mushrooms: While access to sunshine might be seasonal for many, everyone should aim to get vitamin D on their plate daily.
 Vitamin D has been shown to activate genes that support the immune system and release serotonin and dopamine, important mood-lifting hormones.
 Shiitake, cremini, and maitake all make excellent vehicles for this; or for extra credit, look to medicinal mushrooms such as chaga and Lion’s Mane, the latter of which has been studied to improve the brain’s Nerve Growth Factor.

-Sakara Life Super Powder: If you’re seeking full-spectrum brain support, this is the ultimate workhorse.
-Not only does it contain B12 and L-theanine, nootropics that have been heavily researched to improve focus, clarity, and mental support, this Super Powder also includes wheatgrass and barley grass.
+Protein + Greens Super Powder: If you’re seeking full-spectrum brain support, this is the ultimate workhorse.
+This Super Powder includes wheatgrass and barley grass.
 Cereal grasses regulate blood sugar; when insulin fluctuates erratically from processed foods, a high-sugar diet, or eating irregularly, anxiety and stress have a tendency to run rampant.
 Barley grass, in particular, contains beta-glucan, a compound that slows the absorption of glucose.
 The powder uplevels one step more, care of digestive enzymes that stimulate stomach acids.
 This is essential to eliminate bloat and aid in proper nutrient absorption, so all the healing foods you flood your body with are used efficiently.
 And that is the ultimate peace of mind.